mauricehq/AskHank/docs/hank-implementation-plan.md

 - **After Phase 2:** Does Hank sound right?
 Is the voice screenshot-worthy?
 If not, keep tuning.
 Don't move on until the voice lands.
 - **After Phase 4:** Full product works end-to-end.
 Test with wife + friends.
 Get honest feedback.
 - **After Phase 5:** Record a test TikTok.
 Is the conversation entertaining in 15 seconds?
 If not, the content format needs rethinking.
-- **After launch:** Are people hitting the 3 credit limit?
-That's the signal to double down.
-If nobody runs out of free credits, usage is too low.
+- **After launch:** Are people running out of starter credits?
+What's the median conversation length?
+Are users buying credit packs?
+These are the signals to tune pricing.

 ---